awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

 When the pipeline is running, you can choose any component to check execution details, such as inputs and outputs\.
 This lists the names of created resources\.

-If the KFP request is successfully processed and an Amazon SageMaker job is created, the component logs in the KFP UI provide a link to the job created in Amazon SageMaker\.
+If the KFP request is successfully processed and an SageMaker job is created, the component logs in the KFP UI provide a link to the job created in SageMaker\.
 The CloudWatch logs are also provided if the job is successfully created\.

 If you run too many pipeline jobs on the same cluster, you may see an error message that indicates you do not have enough pods available\.
 To fix this, log in to your gateway node and delete the pods created by the pipelines you are not using as follows: